Please ensure Javascript is enabled for purposes of website accessibility

 The percentage of salary paid and the length of time benefits are provided varies based on whether the surviving family member is a spouse, child, parent, or sibling of the deceased worker and how many children the injured employee has.
 Typically, a surviving spouse receives 51 percent of the worker’s average weekly wage until he or she remarries, plus two years of death benefits after re-marriage.

-A spouse with one dependent child under the age of 18 living in the house is usually entitled to collect benefits equal to 60 percent of the deceased worker’s average weekly wage, and approximately 67 percent if they have two or more children under the age of 18 still living at home.
+A spouse with one dependent child under 18 living in the house is usually entitled to collect benefits equal to 60 percent of the deceased worker’s average weekly wage and approximately 67 percent if they have two or more children under 18 still living at home.

 To determine if you are eligible to collect death benefits when your family member died as a result of an accident on the job, contact the experienced Allentown workers’ compensation attorneys at Munley Law Personal Injury Attorneys.
 We can advise you of your rights and how to proceed in order to obtain the compensation you deserve.

-What to Do If Your Workers’ Compensation Claim is Denied in Allentown, PA
+What Do I Do If the Workers’ Compensation Claim is Denied in Allentown, PA?

-According to the Pennsylvania Workers’ Compensation Act, death benefits for a fatal work injury should provide compensation to family.
-Unfortunately, an employer’s workers’ compensation insurance company can deny your claim for several different reasons, including:
+According to the Pennsylvania Workers’ Compensation Act, death benefits for a fatal work injury should provide compensation to the family.
+Unfortunately, an employer’s workers’ compensation insurance company can deny the claim for several different reasons, including:

 • The incident report contains inaccurate information